deathworlders/online/content/books/deathworlders/chapter-51-anticlimax.md

 Thank you for reading!

-*The Deathworlders* will continue in the next chapter.
+*The Deathworlders* will continue in chapter 52: "Autoimmune"